TaskarCenterAtUW/TDEI-GTFS-Pathways-Validation/README.md

 ## Introduction
 Service to Validate the GTFS Pathways file that is uploaded.
 At the moment, the service does the following:
-- Listens to the topic _gtfs_pathways_upload_ for any new message (that is triggered when a file is uploaded)
+- Listens to the topic _gtfs-pathways-upload_ for any new message (that is triggered when a file is uploaded)
 - Consumes the message and checks the filename in the message
   - if the filename contains the word _valid_ returns **valid** as the result
   - if the filename contains the word _invalid_ returns **invalid** as the result
-- Publishes the result to the topic _gtfs_pathways_validation_
+- Publishes the result to the topic _gtfs-pathways-validation_

 ## Getting Started
 The project is built on top of NodeJS framework.
 All the regular nuances for a NodeJS project are valid for this.